aria1991/FastApi-IoT-AWS/README.md

 # FastApi-IoT-AWS
-Using FASTAPI for sending patients vital signs real-time data from an IoT network to AWS cloud
+Using FASTAPI for sending patients vital signs real-time from an IoT network to AWS cloud

 #### Base code